-Record dividends received by operator's household from the Farm Operation if the operation is a C-Corporation.
+Record dividends received by producer's household from the Farm Operation if the operation is a C-Corporation.

-Note: After answering Item 6a, skip Item 6b and proceed to Item 7.
+Note: After answering Item 6a, skip Item 7 and proceed to Section M.

-Item 6b - Income Received by Household from Farm Business, Except if the Farm is a C-Corporation
+Item 7 - Income Received by Household from Farm Business, Except if the Farm is a C- Corporation

-Record the percent of the farm operation's net income the operator's household is entitled to receive if the operation is not a C-Corporation.
+Record the percent of the farm operation's net income the producer's household is entitled to receive if the operation is not a C-Corporation.